vipwp/RaspiKey/README.md

 4. Run Etcher to write the **...-raspbian-stretch-lite-headless.xz** image to the SD card.
 5. Open the downloaded **raspikey.zip** file and copy all of its contents (setup, start.sh) directly to the the SD card.
 The SD card should appear on Windows as a drive named **boot**.
 6. Now insert the SD card to the “Raspberry Pi Zero W” device and connect it to the PC using just the middle micro-USB port (labelled “USB” in tiny white letters).
 7. The Pi will boot and continue its setup.
-This process will last about 3-4 minutes.
+This process lasts about 5-6 minutes.
 You will be able to tell when it's finished when the Raspberry Pi's **green led goes off** (it stays solid green during setup).
 Once that happens, unplug it from the PC's USB port.
 8. Your new RaspiKey device is now fully configured and ready to use.

 RaspiKey Use